 Patients' dental care records provided comprehensive information about their current dental needs and past treatment.
-The practice monitored any changes to the patient's oral health and made referrals for specialist treatment or investigations where indicated.
+The practice monitored any changes to the patient's oral health and provided treatment when appropriate.

 The practice followed best practice guidelines when delivering dental care.
 These included Faculty of General Dental Practice (FGDP), National Institute for Health and Care Excellence (NICE) and guidance from the British Society of Periodontology (BSP).

 The practice focused strongly on prevention and the dentists were aware of the 'Delivering Better Oral Health' toolkit (DBOH) with regards to fluoride application and oral hygiene advice.

-Staff were encouraged to complete training relevant to their roles and this was monitored by one of the dental nurses.
+Staff had completed training relevant to their roles and this was monitored by the practice manager.
 The clinical staff were up to date with their continuing professional development (CPD).